 Name The name of this resource.
-The value should be alphabetic and numeric characters only.
+Any type of characters can be entered to this field including uppercase letters and spaces.
 The name will be displayed in the overview table.

 Label This is the name to be shown on the screens where the field is active.